-This stupendous strawberry sauce recipe is super easy and so delicious!
-You will want to dribble it on everything or just spoon it directly in your mouth!
+This stupendous strawberry sauce recipe is super easy and so delicious.
+You will want to dribble it on everything or just spoon it directly in your mouth.

 Every year I look forward to strawberry season, because even though you can buy strawberries year round, they don’t taste as sweet and strawberry-ish as when they are in season.
 This also means it’s the perfect time of year to make strawberry sauce.

 I love how easy and delicious this strawberry sauce recipe is.
 It’s goes especially well draped on desserts or mixed into breakfast foods.
 It’s my go-to sauce for topping something lovely like cheesecake.
 And recently, I’ve been adding it to my unsweetened yogurt.
-Along with the sauce, I add granola, maybe cut up a banana and I am good to go, spooning it all into my hungry maw!
+Along with the sauce, I add granola, maybe cut up a banana and I am good to go, spooning it all into my hungry maw.

 I also love this strawberry sauce because it reminds me of my grandmother Bena.
 She used to love strawberries on her desserts.
 She served lots of desserts with this sauce ladled on them.
 And that inspired me to love it, too.
-So much so that sometimes… just sometimes… I’ll pick strawberry sauce over a chocolate sauce.
+So much so that sometimes… just sometimes… I’ll pick this sauce over a chocolate sauce.

 If you knew me, you’d know how crazy that is!

-Tips on washing strawberries:
+Tips on washing strawberries

 – Always wash strawberries well because they are one of the top ten pesticide-ridden fruits.
 But don’t soak them as they easily absorb water, which will dilute their sweetness and flavor.